 Seminars - Small, discussion-based courses that offer tremendous diversity in subject matter.

-Site representative - Individuals who not only serve as proctors but also provide advice, assistance, materials, and additional support in the promotion of Purdue programs and courses.
+Site representative - Individuals who not only serve as proctors but also serve as the main contact between the exam site, student, and Purdue.

 Short courses - Enable employees and team members to develop skills and knowledge in your chosen area of professional, personal, or academic interest in a much shorter time than a traditional class.